awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 **To install `kubectl` on Linux**

-1. Download the Amazon EKS\-vended kubectl binary for your cluster's Kubernetes version from Amazon S3:
+1. Download the Amazon EKS\-vended kubectl binary for your cluster's Kubernetes version from Amazon S3\.
+To download the ARM version, change `amd64` to `arm64` before running the command\.
    + **Kubernetes 1\.16:**

      ```